ram-mashruwala/cpsc330-2025W1/syllabus.md

 ## Academic concessions

 UBC has a [policy on academic concession](https://students.ubc.ca/enrolment/academic-learning-resources/academic-concessions) for cases in which a student may be unable to complete coursework.
 According to this policy, grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include "a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend."
 To request an academic concession, please write to the course coordinator (cpsc330-admin@cs.ubc.ca), with your section instructor copied in the email.
 Additional documentation might be requested.
 We will review your situation and determine whether to approve the concession, and if approved, the appropriate steps to follow.
+Please note that when possible (short term occurrences) tokens should be used as the default concession mechanism for assignments.

 ## Code of conduct

 - If you plan to engage in non-course-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last two rows of the room to avoid distracting your classmates.
-- Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
+- Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission. **This includes copy/pasting material into AI prompts**.
 - Do not photograph or record lectures (audio or video) without permission.
 - If you commit to working with a partner on an assignment, do your fair share of the work.
 - If you have a problem or complaint, let the instructor(s) know immediately.
 Maybe we can fix it!